premchander-revature/interviewquestions/testing-questions/testing-fundamentals.md

 **6 Phases:**

-1. **Requirement Analysis** - During this phase, feature requirements collected in the SDLC process are evaluated to identify testable aspects.
-If necessary, testing teams may need to consult with stakeholders to clarify requirements.
-These requirements can either be functional or non-functional, defining what a feature can do or it’s characteristics respectively.
+1. **Requirement Analysis** - Collecting the feature requirements and  identifying testable aspects
-2. **Test Planning** - This phase includes implementing and defining a test strategy in the testing plan and estimating the efforts and costs of the testing team.
+2. **Test Planning** - Defining a test strategy and estimating the efforts and costs of the testing team.
-3. **Test Case Development** - During this phase, testers create test cases.
-Each test case defines test inputs for data, procedures, execution conditions, and anticipated results.
+3. **Test Case Development** - Creating test cases.
 4. **Environment Setup** -
 5. **Test Execution** -
 6. **Test Closure** -